-A recent case raised the issue of whether covert recordings of consultations with medical experts should be allowed as evidence.
+A recent case raised the issue of whether covert recordings of consultations with medical expert witnesses should be allowed as evidence.
 This was evidence obtained improperly or unfairly but nevertheless of probative value.

-The claim was defended by the third defendant (hereafter ‘the defendant’).
-The claimant was examined by a number of experts instructed by the defendant.
+The claim was defended by the third defendant (hereafter 'the defendant').
+The claimant was examined by several experts instructed by the defendant.
 Her solicitor advised her to record the examinations on a digital device and told the defendant.
-In 2 cases she made the recordings covertly.
+In two cases, she made the recordings covertly.
 In the case of a neuropsychologist, Dr Torrens, she asked whether she could make the recording.
 Dr Torrens agreed to her recording the examination but not the testing.
-On her account she tried to turn off her device but inadvertently recorded the testing.
-(For the purpose of this application the judge did not challenge her account – her evidence was given only on paper.)
-3 other experts agreed to the recording and made their own recordings.
+On her account, she tried to turn off her device but inadvertently recorded the testing.
+(For the purpose of this application, the judge did not challenge her account – her evidence was given only on paper.)
+Three other experts agreed to the recording and made their own recordings.

-The claimant’s reason for making recordings was to give herself an aide memoire of what was said and to provide with evidence if required to demonstrate any misunderstanding of what was said.
-Her solicitor was also concerned that clients with subtle brain injuries may demonstrate problems with memory and fatigue.
+The claimant's reason for making recordings was to give herself an aide-memoire of what was said and to provide evidence, if required, to demonstrate any misunderstanding of what was said.
+Her solicitor was also concerned that clients with subtle brain injuries might demonstrate problems with memory and fatigue.
 They could answer questions clumsily and their answers could be misinterpreted.

 The experts who had been recorded covertly complained in strong terms and felt that the claimant's actions were wanting in honesty, transparency and courtesy.
 Dr Torrens also had concerns that recording the testing breached proprietary rights in the tests by putting them in the public domain.

 The defendant applied for an order excluding the evidence.
-The claimant made an application for permission to rely on a supplementary statement from her neuropsychology expert, Professor Morris, criticising the performance of testing by the defendant’s neuropsychologist, which, he said, rendered that evidence of doubtful value.
+The claimant made an application for permission to rely on a supplementary statement from her neuropsychology expert, Professor Morris.
+This criticised the performance of testing by the defendant's neuropsychologist, which, he said, rendered that evidence of doubtful value.
 The applications were heard by Master Davison.

-The defendant produced witness evidence from Professor Gus Baker, a member of the executive committee of the British Psychological Society who had authored draft guidelines for the recording of neuropsychological assessments .
+The defendant produced witness evidence from Professor Gus Baker, a member of the executive committee of the British Psychological Society, who had authored draft guidelines for the recording of neuropsychological assessments.
 The guidelines proposed that neuropsychologists should not allow patients to make their own recordings and should discontinue assessments if they did.
-He and Dr Torrens both thought that in a medico-legal context recording could change and distort the dynamics of the examination and therefore the results.
-They also thought that recordings could render patients un-assessable in the future.
+He and Dr Torrens both thought that, in a medico-legal context, the recording could change and distort the dynamics of the examination and, therefore, the results.
+They also thought that recordings could render patients 'unassessable' in the future.

 The Master sought to balance the public policy interest in excluding evidence improperly obtained against the important (but narrower) objective of achieving justice in a particular case.

-The recordings were therefore not unlawful although the covert recording was reprehensible.
-He accepted the explanation that the recording of Dr Torrens’ testing was inadvertent.
-If that were not the case he would regard it as more reprehensible because it involved misrepresentation and subterfuge.
-However the recordings were not so reprehensible as to outweigh factors which favoured their admission.
-The Master noted that the claimant acted on the advice of her solicitor and thought ‘her motives were, in the context of adversarial litigation, understandable.
-Whilst her actions lacked courtesy and transparency, covert recording has become a fact of professional life’.
+The recordings were therefore not unlawful, although the covert recording was reprehensible.
+He accepted the explanation that the recording of Dr Torrens' testing was inadvertent.
+If that were not the case, he would regard it as more reprehensible because it involved misrepresentation and subterfuge.
+However, the recordings were not so reprehensible as to outweigh factors that favoured their admission.
+The Master noted that the claimant acted on the advice of her solicitor and thought "her motives were, in the context of adversarial litigation, understandable.
+Whilst her actions lacked courtesy and transparency, covert recording has become a fact of professional life".

 First, they were relevant to the issue of whether Dr Torrens has administered the tests correctly.
 The fact that this issue had been raised was now known.
 It could not now be unknown.
 It would be artificial for the experts to hold discussions as if ignorant of it.
 The genie could not be put back in the bottle.